Michael GoldAssociate Professor of Labor Relations, Law and History

 Prof. Gold then practiced law for three years with Schwartz, Steinsapir & Dohrmann, a firm representing labor unions and individuals in Los Angeles.
 Although much of his time was devoted to advocacy in arbitrations, he also litigated cases in employment discrimination and union democracy.
 After a year as a part-time instructor at an independent law school in Los Angeles, he accepted an appointment to its full-time faculty and taught courses on remedies, civil procedure, and employment discrimination law.
 He also served as an arbitrator in a labor-management dispute.

-In the ILR School Prof. Gold teaches courses on ethics, labor and employment law, and employment discrimination law.
-He has published introductory books on the latter two subjects and articles in scholarly journals on sex discrimination, the theory of disparate impact, and age discrimination.
+In the ILR School Prof. Gold teaches courses on ethics, labor and employment law, and justice.
+He has published introductory books on labor law and on employment discrimination law as well as articles in scholarly journals on sex discrimination, the theory of disparate impact, and age discrimination.
 At present he is attempting to develop a new approach to teaching law.

 - Michael Gold.
 2011.
 Disparate Impact Is Not Unconstitutional, Texas Journal of Civil Liberties and Civil Rights.
 16(2):171-187.

 - Michael Gold.
 2004.
 Disparate Impact Under the Age Discrimination in Employment Act of 1967, Berkeley Journal of Employment and Labor Law.
 25(1):1-86.